starkparsa/Diabetes-Progression-Function-Predicter-DPFP-/README.md

  - This approach integrates data exploration, pre-processing, and machine learning modeling to derive insights and predictive capabilities relevant to diabetes risk assessment using the Diabetes Pedigree Function.

 ### WEB API:
-- After fitting the XG Boost model exported the model as an executable file such that the model can used to predict the users DPF.
+- Exported the trained XG Boost model as an executable file such that the model can used as a function to help predict the user's DPF.
-- Used flask library to produce a simple web api so that a user can access the platform.
+- Utilized flask library to produce a simple web api such that a user can access the platform.
-- This now has a basic skeleton of HTML and CSS such that it is user accessible.
+- Implemented HTML and CSS such that the web api is user-friendly.